-Maggie Gee has written twelve acclaimed novels, including The Ice People, My Cleaner, My Driver and The White Family, a collection of short stories, The Blue, and a memoir of her life as a writer, My Animal Life (2010).
+Maggie Gee has written thirteen acclaimed novels, including The Ice People, My Cleaner, My Driver and The White Family, a collection of short stories, The Blue, and a memoir of her life as a writer, My Animal Life (2010).

-She has judged many prizes including the Booker and has been shortlisted for the Orange Prize and the International Impac award.
+Maggie has judged many prizes including the Booker and has been shortlisted for the Orange Prize and the International Impac award.
 Maggie was the first female Chair of Council of the Royal Society of Literature, 2004-2008, and is now a Vice-President.
 An international conference about her writing was held at St Andrew's University in August 2012.
 An associated collection of essays on her work was published by Gylphi in 2014.

 Maggie Gee's books have been translated into 14 languages including Chinese.
 The first book-length study of her work, Mine Ozyrt Kilic's Maggie Gee: Writing the Condition of England Novel, was published in 2012 by Bloomsbury Academic.
 She has held writing fellowships at many universities including Sussex and UEA and was Visiting Professor at Sheffield Hallam University before becoming Professor of Creative Writing at Bath Spa.